rreid12/ArchivesOfBabel/README.md

+# Archives of Babel

+-This project was completed for a Database Management Systems course by myself and two other students -It is intended to function as a general library's database and has been written in SQLite -A front end for both members and employees of the library is also included and is written in Java -Much of the documentation of the design process is included as PDFs

 SET-UP:
 Enter the directory on your system which contains the Executable JAR file submitted with the project and enter the following command: